Alex Renton

-Alexander James Torr Renton FRHistS (born 5 March 1961) is a British journalist and broadcaster.
-He is the author of several historical and investigative books including Blood Legacy: reckoning with a family's story of slavery, and Stiff Upper Lip: secrets, crimes and the schooling of a ruling class.
+Alexander James Torre Renton FRHistS is a British journalist and broadcaster.
+He is the author of several historical and investigative books, including Stiff Upper Lip: Secrets, Crimes and the Schooling of a Ruling Class (2017) and Blood Legacy: Reckoning With a Family's Story of Slavery (2021).
+In 2023 he co-founded the advocacy and education group Heirs of Slavery.

 Early life and education

-Renton was born in Toronto, Canada, on 5 March 1961, the oldest child of the politician Tim Renton, Baron Renton of Mount Harry and the novelist and historian Alice Blanche Helen Fergusson.
-He was educated at Ashdown House, East Sussex, Eton College, Brighton College and Exeter University.
+Alexander James Torre Renton was born in Toronto, Canada, the oldest child of the politician Tim Renton, Baron Renton of Mount Harry and the novelist and historian Alice Blanche Helen Fergusson.

+He was educated at Ashdown House, East Sussex; Eton College; Brighton College; and the University of Exeter, where he studied English.
+Since 2024, Renton has been a Visiting Fellow at Newcastle University.

 Career

-As a journalist he has held staff jobs as a reporter and editor on British newspapers The Independent and the London Evening Standard.
+As a journalist Renton has held staff jobs as a reporter and editor on British newspapers The Independent and the London Evening Standard.
 He has been a columnist for The Times and a Scotland-based correspondent for Newsweek magazine.
 He has won awards for foreign reporting, investigative journalism and food writing.
 He worked in Asia for Oxfam from 2001 to 2004.
 There he began writing about food cultures, poverty and food policy.